 • provide sufficient information concerning the document(s) as is reasonably necessary to enable a responsible officer of the agency to identify the document(s)

-Where an application is made for documents that concern your personal information, certified identification will be required before documents can be released.
-An example of appropriate identification is a photocopy of your birth certificate, passport or driver's licence.
-The document must be certified by a qualified witness as being a correct copy of the original document.
+Where an application is made for documents that concern an applicant’s personal information, certified identification will be required before documents can be released.
+An example of appropriate identification is a birth certificate, passport or driver's licence.
+The copy of the identification document must be certified by a qualified witness as being a correct copy of the original document.

 A qualified witness means: